openeuropa/task-runner/README.md

 Even if not mandatory it is recommended to extend `EC\OpenEuropa\TaskRunner\Commands\AbstractCommands`.

-For a more details of how to expose custom commands please refer to [Robo documentation](http://robo.li/).
+For a more details of how to expose custom commands please refer to [Robo documentation](http://robo.li/getting-started).

-## Expose commands via local `robo.yml`